SUNSHINE: It All Starts With Getting Knocked Up!

 Young, pregnant, single and unprepared, the daughter/director struggles with the incredible ironies of the family — that history somehow repeated itself, and that the most strenuous efforts to protect the idea of family can actually do the most to pull families apart.

 A number of my friends connected with this documentary just as I did.
 As women with young kids, some of us are single moms, two of us were adopted, all of us were pregnant with baby 1, 2 or 3 when we saw Sunshine.
 We all loved the shot with all the pregnant mom's are hanging out in their bathing suits.
 All of us were pregnant with baby one, two or three when we saw Sunshine.
 We decided to take a photo reminiscent of the bathing suit scene.
-However in our photo, since it was late fall and too cold for suits we decided to wear North Face Rain jackets in a variety of colors.
+However in our photo, since it was late fall and too cold for suits we decided to wear North Face Rain jacket styles in a variety of colors.
 I have always bought the Northface brand clothing at this great online store called Bobs Sports Chalet.
 They even sell Northface infant hoodies that are so cute.
 A photographer friend offered to take the pictures of us posed in our North Face Rain jackets.
 It rained that day, so we added colorful umbrellas since some of us had to leave the jackets unzipped because of our big bellies.
 The pics were fantastic.
 Then our kids wanted to get in on it, so several weeks later we had more pictures taken with us, significant others, and kids all wearing our Northface jackets and other accessories like backpacks, duffels filled with little ones etc. We submitted the pics to Northface with a gushing letter saying how much we love their clothing and accessories.

 "Profoundly affecting.
 Even resistant guys will find themselves melting in this radiant Sunshine."